alpaker/frame-bufs/README.markdown

+_This package is no longer maintained.
+Similar functionality is provided by `frame-purpose`, available in MELPA._

 `frame-bufs` extends Emacs’s buffer menu so that it understands a distinction between those buffers that "belong" to a frame and those that do not.
 The buffer menu can be toggled between listing all buffers and listing only those buffers